PerfecXX/MicroPython-GoogleSheet/README.md

 Update or append the data to Google Sheet, or get the data on Google Sheet.
 By using HTTP to execute the Google Apps Script API.
 Compatible with ESP32.

+# News
+Version 1.0.0 is currently in the testing and deployment phase.
+The official release tag will be announced as soon as final testing and deployment are complete.

 # Getting Started
 - [Installation](https://github.com/PerfecXX/MicroPython-GoogleSheet/blob/main/doc/md/installation.md)